-Have you ever wanted to know what being inside an oven is like?
-Yah, me neither.
+Have you ever wanted to know what it’s like to be inside an oven?
+Yeah, me neither.
 Unfortunately, I was pretty sure that was exactly what the mountain cave had turned into.
-The air was hazy from the heat emanating from the rocks around us and it was difficult to resist the urge of downing our entire water supply in one gulp.
+The air was hazy from the heat emanating from the rocks around us, and it was difficult to resist the urge to down our entire water supply in one gulp.

-The cave entrance took us down a narrow tunnel without any branches to be seen.
-I was sweating bullets in my heat-resistant suit.
-Suddenly a blast of hot air rushed past all of us, almost like the mountain itself had belched.
-I was grateful that the thin layer of mana I’d put over my face seemed to be absorbing my sweat because everyone else in the clearing team was constantly wiping their faces to try to keep sweat out of their eyes.
+The cave entrance led us down a narrow tunnel without any branches or offshoots.
+Even in my heat-resistant suit, I was sweating bullets.
+Suddenly, a blast of hot air rushed past all of us, almost like the mountain itself had burped.
+I was grateful that the thin layer of mana I’d put over my face seemed to be absorbing my sweat because everyone else in the clearing team was constantly wiping their foreheads, faces, and necks to try to keep sweat out of their eyes.

-The narrow tunnel gradually began to widen so that four people could fit side by side.
-As the tunnel expanded an unsettling growling sound began to make its way through the air.
-My throat tightened at the sound and I fumbled for my water bottle.
-As more growls sounded my fingers began to shake and I barely managed a sip of water before stowing it again, worried that I was going to drop it.
+The narrow tunnel gradually began to widen enough for four people to walk side by side.
+As the tunnel expanded, an unsettling growling sound began to make its way through the air.
+My throat tightened at the sound, and I fumbled for my water bottle.
+As more growls sounded, my fingers began to shake so much that I barely managed a sip of water before stowing it again, worried that I was going to drop it.

-Relax, Teagen, I internally scolded myself.
+Relax, Teagen, I scolded myself internally.
 Lots of monsters growl.
 Don’t freak yourself out.

 Helen approached the opening cautiously.
-The growls we had been hearing for a while were now being punctuated by yips and barks.
-I bit my lip hard to keep my teeth from chattering as I desperately tried to keep a lid on the trauma I thought I'd buried many lifetimes ago.
+The growls we'd been hearing for a while were now being punctuated with yips and barks.
+I had to bite my lip hard to keep my teeth from chattering as I desperately tried to keep a lid on the trauma I'd thought I buried many lifetimes ago.

 It’s okay.
 Just because they sound like dogs doesn’t mean they’re hellhounds.
 Breathe, Teagen.
 Calm down!
-My inner pep talk had nearly worked when Helen crawled back to us.
+My inner pep talk had nearly worked by the time Helen crawled back to us.

 “There are several dozen dogs down there.
-I’d like to pick some off with my gun, but they’re in a large cavern and any of my shots are going to cause an echo so it might be better to go in guns blazing,” Helen suggested before looking around the group.
+I’d like to stay hidden and pick some off with my gun, but they’re in a large cavern, so my shots are going to cause an echo.
+It might be better to go in guns blazing,” Helen suggested before looking around the group.

 Everyone nodded their understanding.
-The guy who had been warned against being heroic turned to flash me a quick smile.
+The youngest man on the team, who earlier had been warned against being heroic, turned to flash me a quick smile.

 “It’s nice to know that we’ve got a safe zone with you here,” he remarked with a tight chuckle.
 I gave him a brief smile and a thumbs-up.